ivan-mezentsev/vsc-mcp/README.md

 - **code_checker**: Retrieve current diagnostics for your code
 - **focus_editor**: Focus specific locations within files
 - **get_terminal_output**: Fetch output from a specified terminal
+- **ask_report**: Prompt the user via a webview using Markdown and optional predefined options.

 ## Configuration